Frequently Asked Questions

 How competitive is admission?

-- We usually receive about 35 – 40 applications for 24 spots in the program
+- We usually receive about 35 – 45 applications for 24 spots in the program.

 What is the cost of your program?

-- Tuition and fees are about $100 per credit.
+- Tuition and fees are a little over $100 per credit.

-- The degree is 98 credits, the cost is about $10,500 for tuition, fees and other costs
+- The degree is 98 credits, the cost is about $12,500 for tuition, fees and other costs.

 Can any of your prerequisites or program classes be substituted with other classes or work experience?